nagars/minecraft_server/README.md

 1. Introduction
     1. Coding Concepts Used
     2. Hardware Used
-2. Instructions - Getting started
+2. Installation Script
     1. Libraries required
     2. Setting up the server
+    3. Automation
+3.  systemd script
+4. Automated Backup Script
+5. Automated Update Script
-    3. Connecting to your server
+6. Connecting to your server
-    4. Server Properties
+    1. Server Properties
-    5. Possible Issues
+    2. Possible Issues
-3. Instructions - Automated Features
-    1. Automated Start-up
-    2. Automated Server Backups
-    3. Automated Server Update & Backups
-4. References
+7. References
-5. Future Scope
+8. Future Scope

 ## Introduction
 This project was made post update 1.16 of minecraft.
 I setup 2 servers on my laptop.
 One is a Survival server and the other a creative one designed to handle up to 15 players each.
 My servers are designed to make a backup upon bootup of the laptop.
 This backup happens every bootup regardless of potential updates.
 I wanted to protect my world from corruption in case the laptop failed for any reason.

 Afterwards, they query minecraft's website to check for any updates.
-If an update is found, they create a backup and install the update automatically.
+If an update is found, they create another backup in a different directory and install the update automatically.
 This backup is done on the off chance that my world gets corrupted during the transition from an older version of minecraft to the latest.
 Once complete, the servers starts up.

 These features can be considered unnecessary but I implemented them more to learn than anything.

-**I cover how to setup the survival server here.
-The creative server is just a repeat of these instructions.**

 ### Coding concepts used
 Don't worry if you have no idea about these.
 I didn't either.
 I'll try and explain each bash script and systemd file.

 - bash

     It stands for Bourne Again Shell.
 Basically it is used to write scripts that can be used to perform various tasks on your computer automatically.
-We will used to create backup and update scripts
+Shell scripting forms the core of this project

 - systemd